Stay up to date with the latest ER advice, insight and advancements from across the industry, plus access free resources.

 18th Mar 2021 by Charlotte Ashton in Legal

-This Q&A was last updated on 14 July 2020, further to our Q&A regarding the original CJRS in place from 1 March 2020 to 30 June 2020.
-This Q&A addresses the changes made to the CJRS from 1 July 2020 onwards and should be read in conjunction with the original CJRS Q&A.
+This Q&A was last updated on 3 March 2021.
+It addresses the extension to the CJRS and changes compared to the earlier schemes from 1 November 2020 onwards and should be read in conjunction with the two previous CJRS Q&A's.

 Our general Q&A was written on 18 March 2020 and last updated on 6 January 2021.
-It covers the most regular questions our employment law team are being asked about Coronavirus.
-It covers issues relating to self-isolation, sickness absence and pay, annual leave entitlement and contractual issues...
+It covers the most regular questions our employment law team are being asked about Coronavirus such as issues relating to; self-isolation, sickness absence and pay, annual leave entitlement and contractual issues...

 6th Jan 2021 by esphr in Legal

 Fairness and time off are two things which are really important to most employees.
 Why?
 Because time is one of the few things that money cannot buy, and holidays can be particularly emotive.

 12th Jun 2019 by esphr in Legal

 The recent CJEU decision in Max-Planck-Gesellschaft v Shimizu shows that employers are required to “diligently” bring to the attention of employees the fact that annual leave entitlement will be lost if not taken during the leave year...

 8th Nov 2018 by Nina Robinson in Legal